d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

 **Do nothing** for the footside means: the pairs turn as a rainbow around the pin, without twists.
-Even the _just twist_ option is under construction, it interferes with the adjacent snowflake.
+The _just twist_ option is under construction, a proper footside interferes with the adjacent snowflake.

 **Variants:**
 The form jumps straight to the _pairs from threads_ page were you can generate the final diagrams.